arthur-debert/txtx/README.md

 The extension provides document outline support for TxtDoc files:

-1. Open a TxtDoc file (`.txt` or `.txtx`)
+1. Open a TxtDoc file (`.txt`, `.txtx`, or `.rfc`)
 2. Open the Outline view in the Explorer sidebar
 3. The outline will show:
    - Sections (starting with a capital letter)
    - Code blocks (indented with 4 spaces)

 The outline is hierarchical, with code blocks nested under their parent sections when applicable.

 ## Themes